hartwigmedical/hmftools/linx/README.md

 #### Incomplete and small complex cluster merging
-These rules are implemented to merge small unresolve with 3 or less variants to other unresolved clusters with an arbitrary cluster size where the location and orientation of proximate or overlapping breakends between the 2 clusters indicates that they may be linked.
+These rules are implemented to merge small unresolved clusters with 3 or less variants to other unresolved clusters with an arbitrary cluster size where the location and orientation of proximate or overlapping breakends between the 2 clusters indicates that they may be linked.

 ##### Breakends straddled by consecutive same orientation breakends (SAME_ORIENT_BE)
 Merge any non-resolved breakend to a cluster which straddles it immediately on both sides with 2 breakends facing the same direction, and where the facing breakends have matching JCN.